Epimorphisms, definability and cardinalities: Beth Definability Properties

 Both (\ref{localized finite 2})\,$\Rig$\,(\ref{localized finite 3}) and (\ref{localized finite 5})\,$\Rig$\,(\ref{localized finite 6}) instantiate Theorem~\ref{thm:weakES}, because $\cl{Mod}^*(\vdash)$ is a quasivariety even in the former case (see Remark~\ref{axiomatizations 1}).

 Otherwise, the proof is like that of Theorem~\ref{bridge localized} and its corollaries. \end{proof}

 For equivalential logics, the meaning of the finite Beth property is not affected if we stipulate in its definition that $Z$ be a singleton.
 This is deduced from relevant bridge theorems in \cite[Cor.~3.15]{BH06}, and the argument applies equally to the localized finite Beth property.
+Therefore, by the proof in \cite{Kre60}, all six conditions of Theorem~\ref{thm:bridge localized finite} hold when $\,\vdash$ is an axiomatic extension of intuitionistic propositional logic, or of its positive fragment (cf.\ Remark~\ref{remk:no improvement}).

 For simplicity, we have confined the above discussion to sentential logics, but the results of this section extend straightforwardly to the `$k$--deductive systems' of \cite{BH06,BP92} and to Gentzen systems as formulated, for instance, in \cite{Raf06}.